Lori10/Loan-Approval-Prediction/README.md

 ## Model Building and Tuning

-* The ML Estimators I trained are : Linear Regression, Random Forest and KNN.
+* The approaches I used to handle imbalanced data are : 1.
+Tuning XGBoost setting scale_pos_weight attribute = nr of negative instances / nr of positive instances; 2.
+Tuning Random Forest including class_weight attribute; 3.
+Using the combination of over- and undersampling with SMOTETomek; 4.
+Tuning EasyEnsembleClassifier
-* Evaluated the models using R Squared, Adjusted R Squared, Mean Absolute Error, Mean Squared Error, Root Mean Squared Error.
-The performance metric used to select the best model is Adjusted R Squared.
+* Evaluated the models using AUC Score and confusion matrix.
+The performance metric used to select the best model is AUC Score.
-* When tuning the model using Cross Validation, I used sklearn pipeline including feature selection, feature scaling and hyperparameter tuning in order to avoid data leakage.
-So I tuned the nr of features and different hyperparameters in each fold of cross validation.
+* When tuning the models using Cross Validation, I used sklearn pipeline including over-undersampling and hyperparameter tuning in order to avoid data leakage.
+This means that each fold of Cross Validation is resampled, trained using training set and then tested on test set which is not resampled.
 * Hyperparameter Tuning  is done using RandomizedSearchCV.
 * I evaluated each ML model using training score, cross validation mean score, cross validation scores, test score to get a better understanding about the model performances.
 The best model is selected using the test score.
 * Every information about different performance metrics of default (model with default hyperparameters) and tuned models training is stored in a csv file.